SeekParadox/AnimeX/README.md

   - `[POST] /signup` - create a new user account
 - Main Page
   - `[GET] /posts` - get all posts for the user's feed
+  - `[GET] /userPosts` - get all the posts the logged-in user has made
   - `[GET] /recommendations` - get anime recommendations for the user
   - `[GET] /popular` - get popular anime series
 - Profile Screen